 Study alongside other professionals in a collaborative learning environment that will help you expand your network

-Choose between a 30-hour M.Ed. curriculum or a 36-hour M.S. curriculum with thesis for a tailored program that aligns with your career goals
+Choose between a 30-hour M.Ed. curriculum or a 36-hour M.S. curriculum for a tailored program that aligns with your career goals

 Licensed teachers can earn 079 computer educator endorsement after 18 hours of non-degree study and 077 technology specialist endorsement after completing the 30-hour M.Ed. program

-Choose between a non-degree studies, Master of Education degree or Master of Science degree, with options for 079 computer educator and/or 077 technology specialist endorsements for licensed teachers.
+Choose between a Master of Education degree or Master of Science degree.

 The Graduate School outlines basic requirements for admission.